6 min readUpdated

 What Transfers When You Open a .max File

-MAX2C4D doesn't just transfer geometry.
-It rebuilds the full scene structure, including renderer-specific data that no interchange format can carry:
+Not just geometry — the full scene structure, including renderer-specific data no interchange format can carry.

 Corona Renderer